 I cook my meatballs in a mini muffin tin or a donut hole pan because I don’t like to babysit my food.
 With the donut hole pan the meatballs will retain their spherical shape.
 A mini muffin tin will work too, you’ll just have a flat bottom on the meatballs.
 The pan goes in the oven for 25 minutes and that’s it.
 No flipping no stirring.
 Better yet, I can prepare the rest of the meal while they’re cooking.

 If you prefer to cook them on the stove top, bring your favorite sauce to a simmer, add the meatballs and keep at a simmer for 30 minutes.

 How to Serve Meatballs

-- Add spicy tomato sauce and pasta or spaghetti squash and you have a perfect dish.
+- Add spicy tomato sauce with pasta or spaghetti squash and you have a perfect dish.
 I have included a recipe for a spicy tomato sauce in the recipe card below.

 - Serve these meatballs over quinoa or brown rice for a change of pace,

 - These gluten-free meatballs also make a fantastic appetizer in a barbecue sauce instead of tomato sauce.
-The fresh mint flavor in these meatballs is wonderful with a sweet and smokey BBQ sauce.
+The fresh mint flavor in these meatballs is wonderful with a sweet and smoky BBQ sauce.